Connecting To God In A Post-Biblical Age

 So let's leave Joseph's dreams aside for a moment and let me ask you, are there any other times that Joseph seems to be privy to sort kind of divine communication?
 God talking to Joseph so to speak, without really talking to him.
 So here are the two cases that comes to mind.

-The next thing that would happen is that Pharaoh tells his dream over to Joseph, and Joseph just goes and interprets it.
-It doesn't say that God spoke to Joseph and says "here is what the dream meant".
-Now the question is, how seriously should we take Joseph when he says, "God will interpret the dream for you"?
-On the one hand, it might just be that Joseph is being kind of humble about it, but maybe God did speak to Joseph without speaking to him somehow.
+The next thing that happens is that Pharaoh tells his dream over to Joseph and Joseph just goes and interprets it.
+It doesn't say that God spoke to Joseph and said "here is what the dream meant".
+So now the question is, how seriously should we take Joseph when he says, "God will interpret the dream for you"?
+On the one hand, it might just be that Joseph is being kind of humble about it.
+But maybe God did speak to Joseph without speaking to him somehow.
 It wasn't like, "And then God said to Joseph…" it wasn't a prophecy, it was something else.

-So Joseph has this great insight into the divine plan.
+So Joseph has this great insight into the Divine plan.
 I understand why all this happened, it was providential.
-One more time, we don't have any record of God coming down and telling Joseph this is my plan.
+Now, one more time, we don't have any record of God coming down and telling Joseph this is my plan.
 So how did Joseph know?
 Is it possible that this too is an example of God speaking to Joseph without actually talking to him?
+Is there a way for God to speak without speaking?
 That's the question of non-prophetic communication.
-If it could exist in the generation of Joseph, maybe there is a way that God speaks to us and maybe the story of Joseph provides a model.
+If it could exist in the generation of Joseph, maybe it could exist in our generation too.
+Maybe there is a way that God speaks to us and maybe the story of Joseph provides a model.

 If you were God and you wanted to impart the meaning of this dream to Joseph, you don't actually have to tell him the whole long spiel about these seven cows represent, what the other seven cows represent, and what it means when this one eats that one.
 There is really one key piece of information.
-If you are given that one key piece, I will just be able to extrapolate the rest logically.
+If you give him that one key piece, he will just be able to extrapolate the rest logically.
 What is that key piece of information?
-It's the cows' equal years.
-The commentaries, they talk about how Pharaoh's astrologers they had so many wrong ideas about this; maybe the cows means types of crops, or maybe they mean daughters of pharaoh or maybe they mean, maybe they represents cities.
+It's that cows equal years.
+The commentaries talk about how Pharaoh's astrologers they had so many wrong ideas about this: maybe the cows mean types of crops, or maybe they mean daughters of Pharaoh, or maybe they represent cities?
 Joseph's key insight is that what they represent is time, and the units of time are years.

-Once you know that cows equal years, then obviously, seven beautiful cows is going to equal seven beautiful years, and seven bad cows is going to be seven bad years.
-So when seven bad cows' swallow seven good cows, it means that seven bad years are going to be so bad, you're not going to remember seven good years.
-All that is logical once you know, cows equal years.
+You see, once you know that cows equal years, then obviously seven beautiful cows is going to equal seven beautiful years, and seven bad cows is going to be seven bad years.
+Seven bad cows' swallow seven good cows, it means that seven bad years are going to be so bad, you're not going to remember seven good years.
+All that is logical once you know that cows equal years.
 Could God have found a way to somehow convey that one little piece of information to Joseph?
 And if we replay the story in slow motion, we kind of find out where that happened.

 So imagine you are Bob and three years ago you went on a ski trip with your friend playing Joseph at the other end of the table, and you pack some peaches for a snack, so you might say, "Remember when we were on this ski trip, the snack that we had."
-Maybe when you were kids, you were in geometry class, so you say hey, "remember when we were back in Mr. Albertson's class and we couldn't figure out that strange Greek letter thing."
-Coupling together a new message by piecing together your prior experiences and if you did, you could talk just to him without anybody else around the table understanding you.
+And maybe when you were kids, you were in geometry class, so you say hey, "remember when we were back in Mr. Albertson's class and we couldn't figure out that strange Greek letter thing."
+Cobbling together a new message by piecing together your prior experiences, and if you did you could talk just to him without anybody else around the table understanding you.

 Might the real God have been doing something similar with the real Joseph?
-Could it be that embedded in the dream were certain things that were in sort of the shared experiences that God knew about and Joseph knew about?
-God makes use of that shared experience to communicate something new; to communicate cows' equals years.
+Could it be that embedded in the dream were certain things that were in sort of the set of shared experiences that God knew about and Joseph knew about?
+God makes use of that shared experience to communicate something new, to communicate cows' equals years.
 Let's take a closer look next week.